dinngo/protocolink-contract/README.md

 Composable Router contracts consist of the following components:

-- `Router`: Users interact with the single entry point to execute transactions, and forwards each user's transaction to their respective `Agent`
+- `Router`: The single entry point for users to interact with when executing transactions. `Router` forwards user transactions to respective `Agents`.
-- `Agent`: Execute user's transaction and securely hold a user's token approvals since only the user can access and utilize their own `Agent`.
+- `Agent`: The execution unit of user transactions.
+The token approvals are securely held since one `Agent` is exclusive to one user only.
-- `Callback`: One-time address for reentering `Agent` can only be set during contract execution
+- `Callback`: One-time address is used for reentering `Agent`.
+Can only be set during contract execution.
 - `Utility`: Can be called by `Agent` to perform additional actions.
-- `Fee`: Calculates and verifies fees based on various fee scenarios.
+- `Fee`: Calculates fees and verifies them based on various fee scenarios.

 ## Usage